walkrick/g3-assessment-week-16/README.md

 Your program must, at a minimum:

 * take a file path as an argument
-* return some type of object (your own class, a hash, an array etc...) that has the average ph, average nutrient solution level, average temperature and average water level for _each_ container mentioned in the file
+* return a hash that has the
+average ph, average nutrient solution level, average temperature and average water level for _each_ container mentioned in the file

 ## Check your work